aarnphm/aarnphm.github.io/content/thoughts/Giles Deleuze.md

 Nietzsche turns chance into an affirmation, identifying it with multiplicity, fragments, parts, and [[thoughts/Chaos|chaos]].
 The dice throw affirms becoming, and the combination it forms upon falling is the affirmation of necessity.

-### active and reactive forces.
+## active and reactive forces.

 See also: [[thoughts/action theory|action theory]]

-### Capitalism and Schizophrenia
+## Capitalism and Schizophrenia

 [^1]: See [this notes](https://faculty.fordham.edu/tampio/Tampio%20-%20Multiplicity.pdf)
-[^2]: [chances](https://piratesandrevolutionaries.blogspot.com/2009/05/dicethrow-11-in-deleuze-nietzsche.html?m=1), as: "Nietzsche identifie le hasard au multiple, aux fragments, aux membres, au chaos: chaos des dés qu'on choque et qu'on lance."
+[^2]: [chances](https://piratesandrevolutionaries.blogspot.com/2009/05/dicethrow-11-in-deleuze-nietzsche.html?m=1): "Nietzsche identifie le hasard au multiple, aux fragments, aux membres, au chaos: chaos des dés qu'on choque et qu'on lance."